axocomm/lcdeploy/README.md

 ##### Parameters

 - `source` (label argument): the repository URL (TODO: might swap with `target`)
-- `to`: where to clone the repository
+- `target`: where to clone the repository
 - `branch` (optional, defaults to 'master'): which branch to checkout
 - `user` (optional, defaults to `ssh_user`): the user
 - `group` (optional, defaults to `ssh_user`): the group